 But sometimes, you don't know something.
 The first thing to do is to ask, GMs are humans and forget to mention things, and other times may assume you know background information that you don't.
 Sometimes you just forget, and the GM should just tell you.

-Let's start with perhaps least useful, the Body actions.
+Let's start with perhaps least useful backwards actions, the Body actions.
+All of those can be useful, but only in very specific circumstances.

 - Grasp would let you check to see how difficult a pickpocketing a specific person is going to be, or use your skill at safecracking to recognize how hard the safe will be to open.
 It also can allow you to notice if anyone else is pickpocketing, although that basically requires them to do it in front of you.